korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `WeatherCondition SubClassOf hasTemperature some Temperature` <br />
         Every WeatherCondition must have at least one Temperature.

-3. WeatherCondition → hasPrecipitation → Precipitation
+3. WeatherCondition → hasPercipitation → Percipitation
-    * `WeatherCondition SubClassOf hasPrecipitation only Precipitation` <br />
+    * `WeatherCondition SubClassOf hasPrecipitation only Percipitation` <br />
         The Precipitation of every WeatherCondition must be of type Precipitation.

-    * `WeatherCondition SubClassOf hasPrecipitation Exactly 1 Precipitation` <br />
+    * `WeatherCondition SubClassOf hasPercipitation Exactly 1 Percipitation` <br />
         Every weather condition must have exactly one precipitation value associated with it

 4. WeatherCondition → hasTemporalExtent → TemporalExtent